-This week the California Highway Patrol is stepping up enforcement of safe driving laws for commercial vehicles.
-The CHP is partnering with the Commercial Vehicle Safety Alliance (CVSA) for Operation Safe Driver week.
+This week, the California Highway Patrol boosts efforts to enforce safe driving laws for big trucks and buses.
+Teaming up with the Commercial Vehicle Safety Alliance, they kick off Operation Safe Driver week.

 There has been a marked decline in the number of serious commercial vehicle collisions, and any type of vehicle collisions involving commercial vehicle operators, but both the CHP and the CVSA believe more can be done.